-Based at our offices in Leeds (LS2) or London (NW1), or at home if you do not live within reasonable commuting distance from one of these offices.
+Based at our offices in Leeds (LS2) or London (NW1), or at home if you live outside London.
 London-based staff can work at home some of the time by agreement.

 Hours of work

 21 hours per week, spread over 3 days.
 We recognise that balancing the pressures of work and home life is often an important factor in taking a part time role.
 We can be flexible in agreeing how the hours are arranged across the week.